 - Microchips provide a permanent form of identification that cannot be changed or removed and this identification lasts for the life of the pet

-- If you pet ever escapes your yard and is injured a vet can contact you quickly in order to obtain permission for possibly lifesaving treatment.
+- If your pet ever escapes your yard and is injured a vet can contact you to rapidly re-unite you with your pet OR to begin possibly life saving treatment for injury or disease.

 - A microchip cannot be lost, unlike a collar or tag